serenity-dojo/bdd-banking-starter/README.md

 In this file, add Gherkin scenarios for the following examples:

+Rule: Customer must provide either a mobile number, email address, ABN or PayID Organisation Identifier

+Examples:

     - The one where Nick enters a valid PayID using a mobile number
     - The one where Oscar enters a valid organisation identifier
     - The one where Lucia enters an incorrect mobile number ⇒ "please enter a valid Australian mobile number"
     - The one where Josh enters a US number ⇒ "please enter a valid Australian mobile number"
     - The one where Denise enters the email of a registered PayID user ⇒ The payee name is shown
     - The one where the email is not registered ⇒ "no matching payee"
     - The one where Sam enters a PayID already saved ⇒ "This payee already exists in your address book"

 Use concrete data and expressive, business-readable Gherkin syntax.